lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 > TPM spec.
 Mode is not present and, on read,  TPM always sends full register,
 > ignoring header size field.

+TBD: provde some graphic with definition of this header

 Currently, there are 3 registers (mininum required to send command and receive response):